n8willis/opentype-shaping-documents/opentype-shaping-vedic-extensions.md

 a large body of ancient literature written in the Vedic Sanskrit language.

-Primarily an oral language in the time period when the key litature originated, Vedic Sanskrit has no native script.
+Primarily an oral language in the time period when the key literature originated, Vedic Sanskrit has no native script.
 Therefore, texts may be typeset in any one of the Indic scripts, using the Vedic Extensions to supplement the main script's character set.